 Annual pension accrual = (salary - offset) * accrual percentage * part-time factor

-In the BPZ pension scheme you accrue pension on your full-time pensionable salary up to € 70,465.- (in 2022).
+In the BPZ pension scheme you accrue pension on your full-time pensionable salary up to € 72,227.- annually (2023).
 On 1 January of every year, the maximum salary for that year is established.

 When you accrue your pension, a certain part of your pensionable salary cannot be taken into account as you will also receive a state pension.
 This part is called the offset.
-In 2022 the offset for the BPZ pension scheme is € 17,144,-.
+The offset for the BPZ pension scheme is € 17,572,- annually (2023).

 Your part-time factor is calculated by dividing the number of working hours in your employment contract by the number of working hours in a full-time contract.
 If you work full-time, your part-time factor is 1.
 If you work for 4 days per week, the number of hours you work is 80% of the hours in a full-time contract.
 This means that your part-time factor is 0.8.